Marbella: Intercity bus

 Most intercity bus services are operated by CTSA-Portillo.
 They connect Marbella to other urban centres, such as Málaga and its airport, nearby towns in the interior (Benahavis, Ojen, Ronda), the Campo, including Gibraltar (La Linea and Algeciras), some major cities in Andalusia (Almería, Cádiz, Córdoba, Jerez, Granada, Jaen, Seville, and Úbeda), and Mérida in Extremadura.
 The central bus station has connections to other domestic destinations, such as Madrid and Barcelona.

 Taxis

-There are plenty of taxis to Marbella from the airports at Malaga and Gibraltar and from the taxi ranks along the Costa del Sol.
-Most are clean and non-smoking, as well as being the most comfortable way to travel to local vacation destinations.
+There are taxis to Marbella from the airports at Malaga and Gibraltar and from the taxi ranks along the Costa del Sol.
 Marbella is not formally integrated into the Metropolitan Transportation Consortium Málaga area.

 Media

 Due to the city's ethnic diversity, Marbella's newspapers and magazines are published in several European languages, among which are La Tribuna de Marbella (in Spanish) and Costa del Sol Nachrichten (in German).
 In addition, Diario Sur (Spanish) or Southern Journal (English) and La Opinión de Málaga (Spanish) have editorial offices in the city.
 Among the English language magazines with the largest circulation are those dedicated to fashion and lifestyle, such as Essential Magazine and Society Marbella Magazine.